dalequark/daleonai/_posts/2020-06-30-build-your-own-ai-moderator-bot-for-discord-with-the-perspective-api.md

 As you can see, we’ll need a couple of different API and developer tokens to get started, one for the Perspective API, which we’ll use for analyzing messages, and one for Discord (more on that in a second).

 What is the Perspective API?
 The Perspective API is a free tool built by Jigsaw, a unit within Google that, in their own words, “forecasts and confronts emerging threats, creating future-defining research and technology to keep our world safer.”
 The Perspective API is one such tool they provide for keeping the (digital) world safer.
 It takes text as input (“You stink like butts”) and analyzes it for attributes like toxicity, insults, profanity, identity attacks, sexual explicitness, flirtation, threats, and more.
-You can quickly it out in their interactive web demo:
+You can quickly try it out in their interactive web demo:

 ![Example of Perspective interactive demo](/images/screen-shot-2020-06-30-at-11-10-09-am.png "Example of Perspective interactive demo")